TEJAS-MK2/Calculator/README.md

 - Operation applies to current display value

 ### History
-- Click 📋 icon to open history panel
+- Added an  history panel
 - Click any history item to load that result
 - Click "Clear History" to remove all calculations